Black Neon Tetra Care: A Comprehensive Guide for Beginners

 Size

-Black neon tetra is a small and elegant fish with an average adult size of up to 1.5 inches (3.8 centimeters).
-However individual sizes can vary slightly, and some individuals may reach slightly larger or smaller sizes within that range.
+The black neon tetra is a small, elegant fish, typically reaching an average size of up to 1.5 inches (3.8 centimeters) as an adult.
+While this is the general size, individual fish can vary slightly, with some growing a bit larger or smaller within this range.

 Lifespan